 It’s Sunday night and your child asks, “Do we have any poster board?” for a project that’s due the next morning.
 Or maybe you’ve asked a similar question of your parents.
 The reasons behind these procrastinations might not be laziness.
 It could be that you or your children favor a perceiving personality type that prefers to stay open to new information and options until the last possible moment.
 The solution?
 Acknowledge this personality type and plan accordingly.
 Maybe you should keep some extra poster board at your house.

-The Friday Institute for Educational Innovation has partnered with A.B.
-Combs Magnet Elementary School (Combs) and the Center for Applications of Psychological Type (CAPT), an organization that publishes and distributes materials related to the Myers-Briggs Type Indicator (MBTI®) instrument, to build a model for how psychological type awareness can be used in school communities.
+The Friday Institute for Educational Innovation was selected by the Center for Applications of Psychological Type (CAPT), an organization that publishes and distributes materials related to the Myers-Briggs Type Indicator (MBTI®) instrument, to partner with them and A.B.
+Combs Magnet Elementary School (Combs) to build a model for how psychological type awareness can be used in school communities.
 Using the Murphy-Meisgeier Type Indicator for Children (MMTIC®), this partnership hopes to help students self-manage their lifelong learning and value differences in others.

 “This is the start of a bigger initiative of building a model for what it looks like to introduce personality type awareness into a school setting,” said Allison Black-Maier, Ph.D., Friday Institute research associate and one of the evaluators on the project.
 “Myers-Briggs is most frequently used in business settings.
 It’s very common for a whole team to get typed and then they do activities and people bond.
 It’s used sometimes in education but more at the college level, given to the students for figuring out career paths.”